Coneja-Chibi/The-HawThorne-Directives/readme.md

 Two flavor systems. **Use one or the other, not both.**

-**Tones** are simple mood filters:
+**Tones** are simple mood filters:  (PICK ONE)
 🍵 COZY · ⛩️ ETHEREAL · 🌪️ CHAOS · 💎 OPULENT · 🤍 MINIMALIST · 💭 SURREAL · 🛠️ GRITTY · 🩶 MELANCHOLY · 🖤 DARK

-**Lenses** are states of being that alter perception:
+# OR
-💍 NEWLYWED · 💔 GRIEVING · 😴 SLEEPLESS · 🏆 APEX · 🔥 BURNOUT · 🌧️ DISPLACED · 🎭 MASKING · 🌸 FIRST DAY · 🍷 HUNGOVER · 🌑 NUMB
+**Lenses** are states of being that alter perception:  (ROTATING VARIABLE, CAN PICK MANY) 💍 NEWLYWED · 💔 GRIEVING · 😴 SLEEPLESS · 🏆 APEX · 🔥 BURNOUT · 🌧️ DISPLACED · 🎭 MASKING · 🌸 FIRST DAY · 🍷 HUNGOVER · 🌑 NUMB

-A Tone colors the mood.
-A Lens changes what the Director notices and how.
+A Tone colors the prose.
+A Lens changes the mood of the Director.
 A SLEEPLESS Director hears sounds too sharply.
-A GRIEVING Director notices what's absent.
+A NUMB Director might end their turn abruptly; with little to say at all.
 The genre stays the same.
 The perception shifts.

 ---